Resources

 NRIs with pre-existing medical conditions like diabetes, hypertension, or heart disease should increase their health insurance sum assured to avoid the high costs of medical treatment.
 A higher sum assured will provide comprehensive coverage, protecting individuals and their families from unexpected events.

-It's essential to disclose updated medical information to avoid claim rejections or delays.
+Disclosing updated medical information is essential to avoid claim rejections or delays.
 Opting for policies with shorter waiting periods or coverage for pre-existing illnesses from the outset is wise.
 Annual health check-ups can help manage current health status and maintain physical well-being while securing financial protection through appropriate coverage levels.

 7. Critical illnesses or terminal illness of self or a family member